trentagon/trentagon.github.io/pages/about.md

 # About me.

-I am Trent Thomas. \
+I am Trent B. Thomas. \
 I am a Ph.D. student at the University of Washington. \
 I am based out of Seattle (95%) and Philadelphia (5%). \
 I am from Southern New Jersey. \